-Asbestos, a fibre mined -, has been widely used worldwide as a construction material and insulator because of its strength, durability and heat resistance characteristics.
+Asbestos, a fibre mined in several countries, has been widely used worldwide as a construction material and insulator because of its strength, durability and heat resistance characteristics.
 In recent years, evidence on the adverse health effects of exposure to asbestos has been mounting globally leading to urgent calls to cease production of the most-harmful asbestos types, limit the use of less-harmful asbestos (e.g., discontinued spraying of asbestos), and to impose strict exposure standards for workers handing raw asbestos and asbestos-containing products.
 Occupational exposure to asbestos by inhalation can cause asbestosis (scarring of the lung tissue), lung cancer, and mesothelioma (cancer of the lung's lining).

-The main activities that might have implications under the Project were for asbestos generation and management of the construction of health care facilities.
-However, the government banned the use of asbestos-containing fibre concrete materials since 2000.
-During HSSP2, civil works contracts contain a provision on the use of asbestos-free building materials (e.g. clay roofing tiles) and this was regularly monitored.
-For example, all roofs are clay tiles.
+The main activities that might have implications under the Program were for asbestos generation and management of the construction of health care facilities.
+Since 2000, the government has banned the use of asbestos-containing fibre concrete materials, and construction is closely supervised to ensure that contractors will not use cheap asbestos-containing materials.
+The civil works contracts also contain a provision on the use of asbestos-free building materials.
+All constructions use clay roofing tiles.

 Recommended follow up actions detailed in the Environmental Management Plan include surveying health care facilities to be demolished for construction of new health facilities during the implementation of HSSP2 in order to quantify the risk posed by asbestos that may be present in existing structures and to determine appropriate occupation health and environmental mitigation measures.